 We invite companies to propose an ambitious training project in areas needed by the UK's children's live-action sector to ensure growth.
-The skills and roles identified below are not exhaustive and we also welcome applications in which companies make a convincing evidence-based case for new skills needs.
+Production management roles have been highlighted as an area with a particular shortage therefore this Fund has been set up to focus exclusively on addressing these roles.